ImadYIdrissi/DataOps-Forge/README.md

 ## Run CI locally

-Move to the root of the project
+Move to the root of the project.

 ```bash
 cd DataOps-Forge
 ```

-We use act to test CICD locally, follow these guidelines to test all the ci :
+We use `act` to test CICD locally, it needs docker to create containers that will be the ci runners.

+Test all the CI :

 ```bash
 act